 The AOK is there for the whole family: All co-insured family members receive their own AOK health card, which must be presented in doctor's offices and hospitals.
 The costs can then be directly settled with the AOK.

-Spouses and children, who live abroad, can also be co-insured free of charge under certain conditions.
+Spouses, life partners and children, who live abroad, can also be co-insured free of charge under certain conditions.
 The AOK will gladly provide advice in this case.

 The AOK checks that the conditions still apply once a year so that your family can benefit from the free dependent coverage without restrictions.
 However: To maintain the insurance coverage, please inform us immediately of any changes in your family, for example about the birth of a child.